 - “Hey Google, (fast) rewind/forward (on TV)”

-Watch out, this has changed with the recent fixes and always requires the long form.
+Note, this has changed with the recent fixes and always requires the long form!

 To mute/unmute our Harmony activity, we can say